ThomasDaheim/ownNoteEditor/README.md

 V 2.1: Added TestFX test harness

-* Complete test harnbess for the "oneNote" look & feel using TestFX
+* Complete test harness for the "oneNote" look & feel using TestFX
 * Now showing number of notes as part of the tab header
 * Entries in the notes ist colored as their corresponding tab.
 So when you select the "All" group you'll get a very colorful notes list...